Dealing with a Birth Injury: Symphysis Pubic Dysfunction

 Fast forward to the big day, a little early at 39 weeks, Nicole went into labor.
 To save her full birth story for another time and to allow her to tell you, I will jump to conclusions.
 Nicole had an intense, powerful labor and received an epidural quite close to the actual birth of her baby.
 Now, Nicole is not one that even takes ibuprofen, so asking for an epidural was a big deal.
 Upon receiving her epidural, Nicole noticed that she couldn’t feel things.
 She knew that legs would feel like they were asleep with an epidural, but this feeling was super weird and almost like she couldn’t move or feel her own body.
 It felt a bit off to her.
 Labor progressed and without feeling the urge to push, Nicole was instructed to push by the medical staff.
 With her legs and feet being held up and back (pull your knees to your chest), Nicole pushed with all her might to get her baby boy out.

 Time out.
 I mentioned that Nicole trained.
-But, she is not one to know her 1 rep max deadlift or max back squat and she would probably laugh at me if I asked her what her GRACE time was.
+But, she is not one to know her 1 rep max at hospital or max back squat and she would probably laugh at me if I asked her what her GRACE time was.
 Nicole gets movement and more importantly she understands mindset training, which is one of the biggest reasons she’s on the BIRTHFIT affiliate team.
 Based on everyone’s actions within the room, Nicole knew to push with all her strength for however long it would take to get her baby boy out.
 Nicole knows how to work.

 Congratulations, Nicole!
 I can honestly say you rocked it!